DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 15. As an owner, I want customers to find out about how we started.
-- On the index.html page, half way through the about us section we can find information about how KathyCakes started.
+- On the index.html page, halfway through the about us section we can find information about how KathyCakes started.
 This information is easy to access as is right on the home page of the website.
 <details><summary>User Story 15</summary>
 <img src="docs/user-story-testing/user-testing-1-10-15.png">
 </details>